Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 To view a quick summary of Interpersonal Violence Leave, please review the Employment Leaves Quick Reference - Interpersonal Violence and Public Health Emergency guide.

-• seek medical attention for a victim with respect to a physical or psychological injury or disability caused by interpersonal or sexual violence;
+• to seek medical attention for a victim with respect to a physical or psychological injury or disability caused by interpersonal or sexual violence;

-• obtain psychological or other professional counselling;
+• to obtain psychological or other professional counselling;

-• relocate temporarily or permanently; or
+• to relocate temporarily or permanently; or

 Employees must have worked for an employer for a minimum of 13 weeks and will be required to provide evidence of the services being received if the employer requests it.
 This could be written confirmation from: